How Facebook Messenger evolved into a chat camera

 This set of graphics is already having an impact in Messenger behavior.
 “Slowly but surely we’re seeing it used for conversation starters” that lead to more and longer chat sessions, Marcus tells me.

-The artwork has been especially succesful in prompting message threads around holidays like Valentine’s Day or Australia Day, when Facebook temporarily offers special filters with related iconography.
+The artwork has been especially successful in prompting message threads around holidays like Valentine’s Day or Australia Day, when Facebook temporarily offers special filters with related iconography.
 Injecting these surprises keeps users checking back for new ways to share.
 Snapchat does the same with its rotating set of selfie lenses, but Messenger gives users an extra hint that there’s something to explore.
-It ‘gift wraps’ the shutter button with the holiday’s theme to signal there are special filters available as soon as you open the app.
+It “gift wraps” the shutter button with the holiday’s theme to signal there are special filters available as soon as you open the app.

-For those who are bit camera-shy, Messenger integrated Snapchatty selfie masks thanks to Facebook’s acquisition of MSQRD.
+For those who are a bit camera-shy, Messenger integrated Snapchatty selfie masks thanks to Facebook’s acquisition of MSQRD.
 If you want to jazz up the background of your shots, you can add environmental filters that make your screen a lava lamp or add patterns you can manipulate with the wave of your hand.
-Messenger’s also got Prisma-esque ‘style transfer’ filters that make your photos or videos look like line drawings or Picasso paintings.
+Messenger’s also got Prisma-esque “style transfer” filters that make your photos or videos look like line drawings or Picasso paintings.

 And in case there’s something totally unique you want to say with extra pizzazz, Facebook automatically generates filters based on what you type.
-You can turn a friend’s name, an inside joke, or any phrase you want into an array of overlaid graphics.
+You can turn a friend’s name, an inside joke or any phrase you want into an array of overlaid graphics.
 It’s one way Facebook’s deep bench of artificial intelligence and design talent is paying dividends in unexpected places.

 Visuals for the sake of visuals can be fun, but the real test of the Messenger camera is if it can make the boring, everyday logistics conversations less soul-crushing.
-Anyone who’s ever debated a shopping list or plans for a night out over text knows how it can suck the humanity out of a what would be pleasant in person.
+Anyone who’s ever debated a shopping list or plans for a night out over text knows how it can suck the humanity out of what would be pleasant in person.

 “I was in the grocery store looking for something my wife had asked me for.
-I couldn’t remember if it was potato starch or potato flour” designer Tony Leach recalls.
+I couldn’t remember if it was potato starch or potato flour,” PM Tony Leach recalls.
 “I just snapped a photo and drew ‘which one do you want?’
 She circled the one she wanted and it made the conversation a lot easier.”
 Instead of getting scolded for forgetting, Leach diffused the situation with visuals.
 These are the utilitarian use cases Snapchat and Instagram don’t have to worry about.

-Today, Messenger’s camera is just for private conversations here in the US.
-However, in Poland and Australia, users can broadcast their visual creations and invitations to hang out via Messenger Day, which creates slideshow of photos and videos that disappears after 24 hours.
-Facebook shared with me that Messenger Day will be rolled out to more places soon, including the US.
-On the surface it might look like just another Facebook clone of Snapchat, like Instagram Stories and Facebook Stories.
+Today, Messenger’s camera is just for private conversations here in the U.S. However, in Poland and Australia, users can broadcast their visual creations and invitations to hang out via Messenger Day, which creates a slideshow of photos and videos that disappears after 24 hours.
+Facebook shared with me that Messenger Day will be rolled out to more places soon, including the U.S. On the surface, it might look like just another Facebook clone of Snapchat, like Instagram Stories and Facebook Stories.
 Yet deep down, it’s based on a camera purpose-built for communication.

 If Messenger can make our daily exchanges casual and fun, it could lure users away from its competitors and the status quo of SMS.
 Facebook must avoid cluttering the app in ways that interfere with its convenience.
 Sometimes a few quick words is the best way to get an idea across.
 But as smartphones become conduits of our identities, and messaging emerges as the heart of the mobile experience, our chat apps must flex to encompass every form of expression.

-Note: [Correction: David Marcus and Tony Leach’s names in this video are switched.
-David speaks first.
-This will be fixed soon]